socrata/dev.socrata.com/_posts/2019-10-07-time-series-analysis-with-jupyter-notebooks-and-socrata.md

 seattle_permits_df.head(10)
 ```

 At this point, each row in our dataset corresponds to a permit application and the only column we've preserved is the date of the application.
 The task of forecasting number of permit applications is not really interesting (or reliable) at the granularity of day.
 Predicting at the granularity of week might be interesting, but let's start by grouping by month.
-To get some datetime functionality from Python, we'll convert our date column to a datetime type.
+To get some date-time functionality from Python, we'll convert our date column to a `datetime` type.

 ```python
 import datetime